FORMATIONS (TO&E), PART 4

 Battalion HQ

-1st Tank Battalion (former 5th Company)
+1st Tank Company (former 5th Company)

-2nd Tank Battalion (former 4th Company)
+2nd Tank Company (former 4th Company)

 1st Detached Tank Platoon